Sequential Voting with Relational Box Fields for Active Object Detection

-We evaluate our approach on two challenging hand-object interaction datasets: 100DOH\cite{100doh} and egocentric MECCANO\cite{meccano} datasets.
-Experiments show that our method achieves state-of-the-art performance on hand-object detection and active object detection tasks.
+Our approach is evaluated on two large-scale hand-object interaction datasets: 100DOH \cite{100doh} and MECCANO \cite{meccano} datasets.
+Experiments show that our method achieves new state-of-the-art performance on both hand-object detection and active object detection tasks.
 We also demonstrate the better generalization ability of our model by evaluating its performance across the datasets.
-In summary, our work has the following key contributions: \begin{itemize} \item We design a novel MDP policy to localize the active object from hand in a sequential decision-making process. \item We introduce the \emph{Relational Box Field} encoding pixel-wise bounding box estimations, which is following by a weighted voting scheme to deal with occlusions. \item Our approach achieved state-of-the-art performance on both hand-object detection and active object detection tasks, as well as better generalization ability across datasets. \end{itemize}
+Last, we provide a comprehensive ablation study for our design choices.